Istanbul suburban: History

 In 2003, the Marmaray project started construction of a tunnel underneath the Bosphorus, as well as the upgrade to this line.
 Plans were finalized, and the line closed on June 19, 2013 for at least 2 years.
-Part of it has been replaced by the underground Marmaray line though: the Kazlıçeşme station was replaced with a new surface station somewhat closer to central Istanbul, the Yenikapı station has been replaced with an underground station, and the stations Yedikule, Kocamustafapaşa, Kumkapı and Cankurtaran have been permanently closed.
-A new underground station has been built in Sirkeci from where the tunnel under the Bosphorous runs.
-The surface station in Sirkeci can be the final station for future long distance trains.
-Currently, no such trains can arrive there because the track has been torn up and removed between the stations Kazlıçeşme and Halkalı.
-The planned reopening in June 2015 between these stations has been delayed tough, reopening should take place in the first months of 2019.
+Part of it has been replaced by the underground Marmaray line though: the Kazlıçeşme station was replaced with a new surface station somewhat closer to central Istanbul, the Yenikapı station was replaced with an underground station, and the stations Yedikule, Kocamustafapaşa, Kumkapı and Cankurtaran were indefinitely closed.
+A new underground station was built in Sirkeci from where the tunnel under the Bosphorus runs.
+In June 2015 a plan to renovate and reopen the stations closed as a part of the Marmaray project was conceived with plans to open a new line in 2019, which later turned into the T6 line, opening in February 2024, with surface station in Sirkeci is planned to be the terminus station for future long-distance trains.